openrundev/docs/content/docs/Configuration/RBAC.md

 - For OpenId, the appropriate scope is requested, like `groups`
 - The Identity Provider is configured to return the groups info in the user profile, with the `groups` key.
 For example, see [Okta forum](https://devforum.okta.com/t/userinfo-not-returning-groups/31907/1) about configuring Okta with OIDC.
 - The group name as returned in the user profile is used in the grant

+## Regex User Name

+In the `groups.<group_name>` property and in `grant.users`, the user name can be specified as a regex.
+If the value starts with `regex:` prefix, the subsequent value is considered as a regex.
+For example, `regex:google:^.*@example.com$` matches any user id with google provider.

+## Custom Permissions

+Permissions like `access`, `list`, `update` etc are OpenRun defined permissions.
+They control what actions can be performed by the user in OpenRun.
+In addition to these, custom permissions are supported.
+Custom permissions are defined in the config with the `custom:` prefix.
+These permissions are ignored by OpenRun.
+They are passed to the app.
+For apps where requests are proxied through OpenRun (like containerized apps), these permissions are available in the HTTP headers

+- `X-Openrun-User`: This is the user performing the request.
+The user id is prefixed with the provider name (like `google:test@example.com`).
+The user name is `anonymous` for anonymous requests and `admin` for admin requests.
+- `X-Openrun-Perms`: The list of custom permissions available to this user on this app.
+The list is comma separated, without the `custom:` prefix, like `appread,appdelete`.

+For [Action apps]({{< ref "Actions" >}}), custom perms can be used to limit which user can perform what operations.
+In the action definition, adding `permit=['appread']` means that the Action will be available only to user who have any one of the custom permissions specified in the list.
+The default action should be available to everyone, other actions can be controlled using custom permissions.

 ## Notes